tr.v. pam·pered, pam·per·ing, pam·pers

 1. To treat with excessive indulgence: pampered their child.

 2. To give in to; gratify: He pampered his ambition for wealth and fame.

 3. Archaic To indulge with rich food; glut.

 [Middle English pamperen, probably of Low German origin.]

 Synonyms: pamper, indulge, humor, spoil, coddle, mollycoddle, baby

-These verbs all mean to cater excessively to someone or to his or her desires or feelings.
-To pamper is to gratify appetites, tastes, or desires: "tempting stores of everything to stimulate and pamper the sated appetite and give new relish to the oft-repeated feast" (Charles Dickens).
+These verbs all mean to cater excessively to someone or to someone's desires or feelings.
+To pamper is to gratify appetites, tastes, or desires: “tempting stores of everything to stimulate and pamper the sated appetite and give new relish to the oft-repeated feast” (Charles Dickens).